mmlpxjs/mmlpx/README.md

     @action updateName(newName: string) {
         this.name = newName;
-        // after enable strict mode, the returned value will be ignored return this.name;
+        // return statement will throw a exceptin when strict mode enabled return this.name;
     }
 }